huzzleonliu/TheTempleProject_Website/utils/node-generate-tool/README.md

     path ltree PRIMARY KEY,
     has_layout BOOLEAN NOT NULL,
     has_visual_assets BOOLEAN NOT NULL,
-    has_text BOOLEAN NOT NULL,
+    has_text INTEGER NOT NULL,
-    has_images BOOLEAN NOT NULL,
+    has_images INTEGER NOT NULL,
     has_subnodes BOOLEAN NOT NULL
 );